Bonam-M/MRAW/README.md

 To run locally, make sure to install the required packages: Python 3.11; Pandas; Numpy; Torch, XGBoost, and all the other packages listed in the file _requirements.txt_

 #### Gradio app for easy interaction with the model
-If you want to quickly interact with the model, locally, simply copy the Python file (see _mraw_app.py_) and run it on your machine using VS Code or any other code editor.
+If you want to quickly interact with the model, locally, simply copy the Python files in the _src_ folder and run the app file (see _mraw_app.py_) it on your machine using VS Code or any other code editor.
-You'll get a web interface supported by [Gradio](https://gradio.app/).
+You'll get a web interface supported by [Streamlit](https://streamlit.io/).

 Make sure to download the models files (see the _.model_ files under the _adult-mort-data_ and _child-mort-data_ folders) and update the path accordingly.